Disease of despair: Causes

 Case and Deaton argue that the ultimate cause, is people's sense that life is meaningless, unsatisfying, or unfulfilling, rather than strictly the basic economic security that makes these higher order feelings more likely.
 In their 2020 book, Case and Deaton assert that in the United States, much more so than in peer countries such as those of Western Europe, globalization and technological advancement dramatically shifted political power towards capital, and away from labor, by empowering corporations and weakening labor unions.
 As such, other rich countries, while facing challenges associated with globalization and technological change, did not experience a "long-term stagnation of wages, nor an epidemic of deaths of despair."
+In addition, Marie Gottschalk notes that, following the September 11th attacks, the state prioritized "forever wars" which plundered working class communities of vital resources that resulted in an "alarming erosion in the quality of life for so many people, and the surge in various forms of violence in rural America and across the country."

 2018 data shows that diseases of despair pose a complex threat to modern society and that they are not correlated only to the economic strength of an individual.
 Social connections, level of education, place of residence, medical condition, mental health, working opportunities, subjective perception of one's own future – all of these play a role in determining whether the individual will develop diseases of despair or not.
 Additionally, the younger generations are more and more influenced by social media and other modern technologies, which may have unexpected and unfavourable effects on their lives as well.
 For example, a 2016 study stated that the use of social media "was significantly associated with increased depression."